Cassava

-Cassava is the third-largest source of food carbohydrates in the tropics, after rice and maize.
-Cassava is a major staple food in the developing world, providing a basic diet for over half a billion people.
-It is one of the most drought-tolerant crops, capable of growing on marginal soils.
-Nigeria is the world's largest producer of cassava, while Thailand is the largest exporter of cassava starch.
+Cassava is the third-largest source of carbohydrates in food in the tropics, after rice and maize, making it an important staple; more than 500 million people depend on it.
+It offers the advantage of being exceptionally drought-tolerant, and able to grow productively on poor soil.
+The largest producer is Nigeria, while Thailand is the largest exporter of cassava starch.

-Cassava is classified as either sweet or bitter.
-Like other roots and tubers, both bitter and sweet varieties of cassava contain antinutritional factors and toxins, with the bitter varieties containing much larger amounts.
-It must be properly prepared before consumption, as improper preparation of cassava can leave enough residual cyanide to cause acute cyanide intoxication, goiter, ataxia, partial paralysis, or death.
+Cassava is grown in sweet and bitter varieties; both contain toxins, but the bitter varieties have them in much larger amounts.
+Cassava has to be prepared carefully for consumption, as improperly prepared material can contain sufficient cyanide to cause poisoning.
 The more toxic varieties of cassava have been used in some places as famine food during times of food insecurity.
-Farmers often prefer the bitter varieties because they deter pests, animals, and thieves.
+Farmers may however choose bitter cultivars to minimise crop losses.